Primary

 Place your knee or foot in the band loop.
 Use proper pull-up form—the band is just making you lighter.
 Thicker bands provide more assistance; progress to thinner bands as you get stronger.

-Want Band-Assisted Pull-Up in your program?
+See where Band-Assisted Pull-Up fits in your weekly plan

 Loop a resistance band over the bar.